Fire Cider: call it a folk remedy, health tonic, or homeopathic remedy, but one thing is certain, and that is that it’s delicious.

 When you grate your horseradish, make sure you do it in a well-ventilated area or you will regret it.
 That stuff packs some serious oomph and will empty your sinuses in 30 seconds flat.

-You may reserve the solids for tossing in stir-fries or discard them.
+You may reserve the solids, dehydrate and grind them to use a spice blend or discard them.
 Either is fine!

 You’ll notice there is not an actual quantity of honey listed in the recipe.
 You should add this to taste.

 We tend to like ours less sweet, you may prefer yours more so.
-Start with 1/4 cup and whisk it well, then add 1 tablespoon at a time, whisking after each addition, until you reach your desired sweetness.
+Start with 1/4 cup and whisk it well, then add 1 tablespoon at a time, whisking and tasting after each addition, until you reach your desired sweetness.

 Store your finished Fire Cider Health Tonic & Homeopathic Remedy in a sterilized wine bottle or canning jar.
-Store in a cool, dark cabinet for up to a year.
+It keeps well in a cool, dark cabinet for up to a year.

 Oh!
 I’d be remiss if I didn’t tell you that the finished Fire Cider is fabulous as a dressing for cooked greens or in salad dressings.
 Boost your health while enjoying your dinner!

 Guys.
 Gals.
-Friends, Romans, Countrymen… I HAVE PUT Fire Cider Health Tonic and Homeopathic Remedy IN A COCKTAIL.
+Friends, Romans, Countrymen… I have put Fire Cider IN A COCKTAIL.
 It was magical.
 Please experiment and report back.

 Fire Cider: Health Tonic and Homeopathic Remedy